edoardodavini/sts/README.md

 * Add support for headers in the request object: plain string vs object? what's the best choice?
 * Add support for login-interceptors
 * Better error handling
-* Add MOCK step type, for mocked data just to be verified in the next steps
 * Test more checks, like usage of functions (done), including filters and map
 * redesign with better python classes usage
 * more stuff